szana8/laraflow/README.md

 # Laravel Workflow Package

 Laraflow is a standard workflow package for Laravel Eloquent objects.
-You can define your steps, the transition between the them, callbacks, and validators.
+You can define your steps, the transition between them, callbacks, and validators.

 <p align="center">
 <a href="https://packagist.org/packages/szana8/laraflow"><img src="https://img.shields.io/packagist/dt/szana8/laraflow" alt="Total Downloads"></a>